 After showering and getting dressed Coach Kavanaugh called us for a meeting in the gym.

 “Guys, you were great out there today and all season.
-It’s time you got your letterman’s sweaters so you can get the recognition you deserve.
+It’s time you got your letterman’s jackets so you can get the recognition you deserve.
 As I call each of your names please come up for your presentation.”

 “Hey, Jiago, pretty cool, isn’t it.”